Rule change gives fishermen more opportunity to use federal PPP funds in pandemic downturn

-Fishermen will be be able to count their crew as part of their employee payroll qualifying for Paycheck Protection Program loans under a federal rule change published Thursday that was eagerly sought by harvesters struggling to survive the industry downturn from the COVID-19 pandemic.
+Fishermen will be able to count their crew as part of their employee payroll qualifying for Paycheck Protection Program loans under a federal rule change published Thursday that was eagerly sought by harvesters struggling to survive the industry downturn from the COVID-19 pandemic.

 Fishermen have been hurt by poor markets for their products as restaurants, a key outlet for seafood, have been shuttered or reduced their service.
 But when the federal stimulus program was first unveiled, many captains of boats found they couldn’t include crew members, who are typically paid in shares of the catch, as part of their eligible payroll costs.